Dottie1234/python-mysql-project/README.md

 ## 🤝 Contributing
 Feel free to contribute by adding features or improving the project.
 Fork the repository and submit a pull request with your changes.

-## 📜 License
-This project is open-source and available under the MIT License.

 ## 📧 Contact
-For any inquiries or support, please reach out to [Your Contact Information].
+For any inquiries or support, please reach out to [adelodungbanjubola@gmail.com].